angelazhang8/battlesnake_NaN/README.md

 # battlesnake_NaN

 ### Todo for the week of March 15:
+* Fix the segfault problem that sometimes pops up
 * Refine the basic algorithm (going where there's no obstacles) in preparation for the mini tournament
 * Brainstorm ideas for a more strategic algo